hafizhff/LaravelShop/README.md

-# LaravelShop
+# Laravel Shop
-Shop Application build with laravel 5 and postgresql Instalasi
+Shop Application build with laravel 5 and MySQL
-Dokumentasi